TokTok/toxcore/INSTALL.md

 **For A/V support, also install the dependences listed in the [libtoxav](#libtoxav) section.** Note that you have to install those dependencies **before** compiling `toxcore`.

 You should get and install [libsodium](https://github.com/jedisct1/libsodium).
-If you have installed `libsodium` from repo, ommit this step, and jump directly to [compiling toxcore](#compile-toxcore):
+If you have installed `libsodium` from repo, omit this step, and jump directly to [compiling toxcore](#compile-toxcore):
 ```bash
 git clone https://github.com/jedisct1/libsodium.git
 cd libsodium